 Repairs & Maintenance

 One of the most disappointing yet necessary rental management services is eviction.
 When tenants refuse or cannot pay their rent, the next logical step is to evict them.
 This process is not pleasurable for any parties involved, but the property owner is operating a business, and the tenants signed an agreement to keep up with their payments.
-Failing to make payments is a breach of contract, so they are no longer fit to remain on your properties.
+Failing to make payments is a breach of contract, so they are no longer fit to remain in the rental property.

 Different Management Styles for Different Property Types

 Every residential property differs, so every investor’s property management needs will vary.
-For example, someone with 1-2 single-family homes for rent needs something different from someone with 20.
+For example, someone with one to two single-family homes for rent needs something different from someone with 20.
 Similarly, investors with apartment complexes need to address more issues than someone renting out their single high-end condo unit downtown.